Actuarial Science FAQ

 Q4.
 Can I apply for admission to the Actuarial programs at any other time of the year besides the semester in which I take ACMA 210?

 Ans 4.
 Only in exceptional circumstances.
 For example, it might be that you took ACMA 210 some time ago but were not planning on taking an Actuarial Science major at the time.

 Q5.
-Where can I find the details of the Certificate program in Actuarial Mathematics, the Major or Honours programs in Actuarial Science?
+Where can I find the details of the Major or Honours programs in Actuarial Science?

 Q6.
 What are the requirements for a student pursuing an Actuarial Science Major/Honors as a second degree?

 Ans 6.
 A second degree student must satisfy all the upper division requirements for the degree.
 Most students will also need to take lower division courses to meet the prerequisite requirements.
 These commonly include ACMA 101, ACMA 210 and STAT 285.
 These lower division courses can be waived if taken in a first degree.

 Q7.
 I have a degree and would like to take a second degree (major) in Actuarial Science.
 How long will it take to complete?

 Ans 7.
 Assuming that your first degree included calculus (MATH 151, 152, 251), linear algebra (MATH 232), and a first course in probability (STAT 270), it will take about two years of part time study.
 This is due to the prerequisite structure between the courses and the fact that some of the courses are only offered every second year.
 Some students choose to take more than the minimum number of courses required for the Major in order to assist them in their preparation for the professional exams and the Validation by Educational Experience (VEE) requirements.

 Q8.
 I took some introductory Economics (or Business, or Mathematics or Statistics courses) in my first degree.
 Can I get transfer credit or a waiver for the degree requirements or for the prerequisites for upper division courses in these areas?